- Search The Registry

 In 1891 Baldwin found employment with Flint and Pere Marquette Railway, where he remained for two years.
 He then became the third vice president of the Southern Railway system.
-One of his challenges was the reorganization of the Richmond and Danville railway lines.
-In a couple of years, he was promoted to second vice president and general traffic manager.
+One of his challenges was reorganizing the Richmond and Danville railway lines.
+He was promoted to second vice president and general traffic manager in a couple of years.
 His efforts enabled the Southern Railroad to avoid bankruptcy.
 He became president of the Long Island Railroad from Boston, Massachusetts.
 Baldwin was an original trustee of the Southern Education Board and became the first president of the General Education Board in 1902.
-His work at Tuskegee University was considered so important that during the 25th-anniversary ceremonies his name, along with Andrew Carnegie's and President William Taft's, was inscribed onto the campus’ lawn in letters several feet long.
+His work at Tuskegee University was considered so important that during the 25th-anniversary ceremonies, his name, along with Andrew Carnegie's and President William Taft's, was inscribed onto the campus’ lawn in letters several feet long.

-On October 30, 1889, Baldwin married Ruth Standish Bowles, of Springfield, Massachusetts.
-They had three children: Ruth Standish; William Henry III; Mary Chaffee.
-Baldwin became a trustee of Tuskegee in 1894 where he worked alongside Booker T. Washington.
-The son of a prominent Bostonian, William Henry Baldwin Sr., he carved out a successful career for himself in the railroad industry and gave generously of his time and money to the education of former slaves.
+On October 30, 1889, Baldwin married Ruth Standish Bowles of Springfield, Massachusetts.
+They had three children: Ruth Standish, William Henry III, and Mary Chaffee.
+Baldwin became a trustee of Tuskegee in 1894, where he worked alongside Booker T. Washington.
+The son of a prominent Bostonian, William Henry Baldwin Sr., he carved out a successful career in the railroad industry.
+He gave generously of his time and money to the education of former slaves.
 Mrs. Baldwin joined him in his work for the education of Blacks and was one of the founders of the National Urban League in 1910.
 Their daughter Ruth married the landscape painter John Fulton Folinsbee.